AlkeshSakhare/DEVQAPreparation/README.md

 To create testng.xml in Intellj

     Add plugin Create TestNG XML -> Restart IDE -> Right Click on Project and Select Create TestNG XML

+To Remove any directory/file in git repository

+    git rm --cache -r .idea